 Requirements: DOPA Explorer 3.0 is optimized for Mozilla Firefox and Google Chrome.

 Citation: Joint Research Centre of the European Commission (year), The Digital Observatory for Protected Areas (DOPA) Explorer 3.0 [On-line], [insert month/year of the version accessed], Ispra, Italy.
 Available at: http://dopa-explorer.jrc.ec.europa.eu

 Funding: The development and maintenance of the DOPA are supported mainly by the institutional activities of the Directorate for Sustainable Resources at the Joint Research Centre of the European Commission as well as by the Biodiversity and Protected Areas Management (BIOPAMA) programme, an initiative of the African, Caribbean and Pacific (ACP) Group of States financed by the European Development Fund (EDF) of the European Union.

 Feedback: Any communication with respect to the use of the DOPA Explorer should be sent using this form

-Acknowledgements: We acknowledge the essential contribution of all data providers and, in particular, the scientific support provided by the UN Environment World Conservation Monitoring Centre, the International Union for Conservation of Nature, BirdLife International and the Global Biodiversity Information Facility .
+Acknowledgements: We acknowledge the essential contribution of all data providers and, in particular, the support provided by the UN Environment World Conservation Monitoring Centre, the International Union for Conservation of Nature, BirdLife International and the Global Biodiversity Information Facility .
 We are also grateful to Peter Vogt (JRC), Begoña de la Fuente Martín (Universidad Politécnica de Madrid) and Javier Martinez-Lopez (Universidad de Murcia) for their kind contributions to the processing and development of a few indicators.
 Our work would also not be possible without the IT support provided by Stefano Venturini, Christian Zanardi, Carlo Landi, Monica Merlotti and Luca Marletta.